scott0129/scott0129/README.md

 ### Hi there 👋

+Hope u find some cool things on here, but beware, there's some sketch code ahead.
+I was young and overconfident in the past.

+I also haven't really changed since then.

 <!--
 **scott0129/scott0129** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.